2qx/short-metadata-protocol/README.md

 This proposal allows for issuing mixed number and letter combos, such as `CAMPAIGN2023-21` + `-` + `100`.
 The `symbol` and `enumerator` should be joined with a hyphen `-` when displayed as one symbol to the user, just as with BCMR.

 If the `decimals` field is provided, it may be used to indicate how many places to display.
 The field may optionally be included and defaults to `0` if not included.
-An even byte should be used if the separator is non-zero i.e. `0x0101`.

 ### Name Records

 The `name` and `description` can be encoded in utf-8 delimited with PushBytes format.
 Both records are optional.
-If the name for an NFT series are been specified in a genesis transaction, the name record SHOULD NOT be duplicated for each subsequent NFT of a series.
+If the name for an NFT series has been specified in a genesis transaction, the name record SHOULD NOT be duplicated for each subsequent NFT of a series.

 ### Uri Records